tencherry10/til/c_cpp/c-return-styles.md

   PRO

-    1. Minimal number of arguments
+    1. Minimal number of arguments but possibly harder to use

     ```c
     int c;